starovoitovs/starovoitovs.github.io/_posts/2022-12-22-white-blood-cell-classification.markdown

 ## Training

 We conflate both labelled source datasets `Acevedo_20` and `Matek_19` into one source dataset.
-Using different datasets regularizes the problem and prevents overfitting on a single datasets.
-We use the `WBC1` dataset in the training for the domain adaptation *elaborate here*, and hold out the `WBC2` dataset for evaluation.
+Using different datasets regularizes the problem and prevents overfitting on each single dataset.
+We use the unlabelled `WBC1` dataset for the domain adaptation, and hold out the `WBC2` dataset for evaluation.

 As a result of hyperparameter tuning, we settle for the following values of the hyperparameters: